Irish cream fudge is the perfect sweet treat for St. Patrick’s Day. Or heck, any day that you want some creamy homemade fudge!

 Why I’d Buy: Happy Baker was given to me for Christmas, but I would totally buy this book for myself (and will probably be buying it for some friends in the near future).
 It’s such a fun read and with a price point of $17.95 it’s worth every penny.
 The pictures are inspirational and the stories either make you laugh or smile.
 Not only is this a great book but it makes a great gift.

 - 3 cups semisweet chocolate chips

 - 1 cup white chocolate chips

 - 1 1/2 cups flaked filberts (hazelnuts), roasted at 325F (160C) for 5-7 minutes

 Melt chocolate and butter in a medium saucepan over low heat.

 Remove from heat, stir in confectioners’ sugar and Irish cream until the mixture is smooth.

 Stir in nuts.
 Put mixture in a greased 8-inch-square pan, spread evenly.

 Refrigerate until firm.
 Cut into small pieces.

-Please do not eat and drive, this fudge has some serious punch.
+WARNING: Please do not eat and drive!
+This Irish cream fudge has a serious boozy punch.